"As such, justice was dealt."

 - The body of Vietnamese leader Ho Chi Minh is on display in Hanoi... even though he requested to be cremated.

-- Elmer McCurdy is one of the most notorious examples.
+- Elmer McCurdy is one of the most notorious examples of Old West outlaws given this treatment.
 After performing an utterly fail-tastic robbery (take: $40 and a bottle of booze), he yelled "You'll never take me alive!" at the posse.
 They didn't bother.
 His embalmed corpse ("The Man Who Would Not Be Taken Alive") became an extremely popular touring exhibit, until finally it ended up hanging in a funhouse, wrapped up as a mummy.
 It was discovered to be a real corpse during the filming of a The Six Million Dollar Man episode at the funhouse.
 He is now buried in a concrete-sealed tomb.